Child Support Attorney Beverly Hills & Los Angeles, CA

 - The number of overnight visits each parent has with the children

-In addition, parents who are separating or going through a divorce must determine how much each will pay for health insurance, other medical expenses, child care expenses and any extracurricular or recreational activities.
+In addition, parents who are separating or going through a divorce must determine how much each will pay for health insurance, other medical expenses, child care expenses, and any extracurricular or recreational activities.

-An experienced Beverly Hills Family Law firm can help clients gather the accurate financial, tax, child care and health care information to calculate child support payments.
+An experienced Beverly Hills Family Law firm can help clients gather accurate financial, tax, child care, and health care information to calculate child support payments.
 However, although the court Commissioner or Family Law Judge has the final authority to determine the amount of a child support order, and any estimates before is not a guarantee of the amount of child support that will be ordered, having the correct information and legal representation can help ensure that clients pay or receive the right amount of support.

-Modification of child support
+Modification of child support Beverly Hills & Los Angeles

 If the financial circumstances of a parent change or the needs of the child change, individuals may request a modification of their child support order.
-At E&L, LLP, we represent parents seeking or contesting child support modification, or otherwise assist in enforcement of court-ordered child support.
+At E&L, LLP, we represent parents seeking or contesting child support modification, or otherwise assist in the enforcement of court-ordered child support.

 Child Support: Questions & Answers